 The theme requires no additional coding and it’s ready to use.
 But what if you don’t want to pay for a theme?

 There are many free options as well.
 Probably the most popular is Storefront – developed by the guys behind WooCommerce themselves.
-According to the platforms’ official site, their main free theme has been downloaded 3,205,039 times so far.
-Which is kind of amazing.
+According to the platforms’ official site, their main free theme has been downloaded over 5.5 million times so far.

 13. There are 980 plugins for WooCommerce on WordPress.org alone.